hjellinek/ctk-core/docs/ConfigTheCTK.md

 The CTK is controlled through properties to set up the target server information, and to control the test finding/selection mechanism.
 Logging is controlled by a standard log4j2.xml file.

+You configure the CTK via the properties used by the:

+- `transport` module to control target server URLS (see `/transport/src/main/resources/defaulttransport.properties/`
+- `testpack` module to control:
+	- test selection and some infrequently-changed items general operation (loader paths etc) (see `/testpack/src/main/resources/application.properties`)
+	- logging behavior (see `/testpack/src/main/resources/log4j2.xml`)
+- `cts-java` has its own copy of `defaulttransport.properties` to support running stand-alone tests under IDEs, this is still experimental and may be removed.

+If you're working with CTK/CTS source (in an IDE or for a maven build) it's easiest to just edit `testpack/src/main/resources/application.properties` and `testpack/src/main/resources/application.properties` but these changes will have no effect until you rebuild.
+But, you can make temporary changes to the text properties files directly in the output build tree.

+If you're working with the CTK/CTS at the command line, you can extract that file from the packaged jar file and have it in the dir where the jar runs from
+(`jar xvf ctk-testpack-v.0.5.1-SNAPSHOT.jar application.properties`)

 Note that individual test suites (`cts-java` etc) might have individual configuration mechanisms or properties files - refer to their documentation.

 ## Configuring Logging

 The logging subsystem is provided by `log4j2.xml`, so the [Apache Documentation](https://logging.apache.org/log4j/2.x/manual/configuration.html) applies.
-In a build or development environment it is wasy to edit the default log4j2.xml file (`testpack/src/main/resources/log4j2.xml`); in a command-line environment you can override the default at runtime by putting a replacement file in the `lib/` dir (see  [RunningTests_CLI](RunningTests_CLI.md)).
+In a build or development environment it is easy to edit the default log4j2.xml file (`testpack/src/main/resources/log4j2.xml`) before you recompile, or to directly edit the log4j2.xml file in your build classes tree if you want to make temporary changes that affect logging without having to recompile/repackage; in a command-line environment you can override the default at runtime by putting a replacement file in the `lib/` dir (see  [RunningTests_CLI](RunningTests_CLI.md)).

 The CTK logs to loggers configured by the log-using class' name (e.g., the class `org.ga4gh.ctk.transport.AvroJson` would log to a logger named "org.ga4gh,ctk.transport.AvroJson").